An Introduction to String Diagrams for Computer Scientists: String Diagrams as Graphs

-These examples have something in common: nodes are allowed to behave more freely than in the image of interpretation~\eqref{eq:ind-def-hypergraph-int}.
+These examples have something in common: nodes are allowed to behave more freely than in the image of interpretation of Figure~\ref{fig:hypergraph-sem}.
 For instance, in the first hypergraph there is an `internal' node (not on the interface) that has multiple outgoing links to hyperedges.
 In the second hypergraph, there is an internal node that has no incoming links.
-Finally, the third hypergraph features a node that can be plugged in twice on the left interface---meaning that, when composing with another hypergraph on the left, it will have two incoming links.
+Finally, the third hypergraph features a node that can be plugged in twice on the left interface; when composing with another hypergraph on the left, it will have two incoming links.

-We can prove that such features are forbidden in the image of $\sem{-}$.
+We can prove that such features are forbidden in the image of $\sem{\cdot}$.
 The property that disallows them is called \emph{monogamy}~\cite{BonchiGKSZ16}.

 \begin{definition}[Degree of a node] The \emph{in-degree} of a node $v$ in a hypergraph $G$ is the number of pairs $(h,i)$ where $h$ is a hyperedge with $v$ as its $i$-th target.
-Similarly, the \emph{out-degree} of $v$ in $G$ is the number of pairs $(h,i)$ where $h$ is a hyperedge with $v$ as its $i$-th source. \end{definition} \begin{definition}[Monogamy] An open hypergraph $\cospn{m}{f}{G}{g}{n}$ is monogamous if $f$ and $g$ are injective and for all nodes $v$ of $G$ \begin{itemize} \item the in-degree of $v$ is $0$ if $v$ is in the image of $f$ and $1$ otherwise; \item the out-degree of $v$ is $0$ if $v$ is in the image of $g$ and $1$ otherwise. \end{itemize} \end{definition}

-\begin{theorem} An open hypergraph is in the image of $\sem{-}$ if and only if it is monogamous. \end{theorem}
+Similarly, the \emph{out-degree} of $v$ in $G$ is the number of pairs $(h,i)$ where $h$ is a hyperedge with $v$ as its $i$-th source. \end{definition} \begin{definition}[Monogamy] An open hypergraph $\cospn{m}{f}{G}{g}{n}$ is monogamous if $f$ and $g$ are injective and for all nodes $v$ of $G$ \begin{itemize} \item the in-degree of $v$ is $0$ if $v$ is in the image of $f$ and $1$ otherwise; \item the out-degree of $v$ is $0$ if $v$ is in the image of $g$ and $1$ otherwise. \end{itemize} \end{definition} Moreover, any hypergraph that corresponds to a string diagram is \emph{acyclic}: there are no directed paths containing the same node twice.
+These two properties are enough to characterise string diagrams. \begin{theorem} An open hypergraph is in the image of $\sem{\cdot}$ if and only if it is monogamous and acyclic. \end{theorem}